VICO-UoE/mlpractical/notes/google_cloud_setup.md

 ## Copying data to and from an instance

-Please look at the [google docs page on copying data](https://cloud.google.com/filestore/docs/copying-data).
+Please look at the [transfering files to VMs from Linux, macOS and Windows](https://cloud.google.com/compute/docs/instances/transfer-files?hl=en) and [google docs page on copying data](https://cloud.google.com/filestore/docs/copying-data).
+Note also the link on the page for [seting up your SSH keys (Linux or MacOS)](https://cloud.google.com/compute/docs/instances/access-overview?hl=en).

 To copy from local machine to a google instance, have a look at this [stackoverflow post](https://stackoverflow.com/questions/27857532/rsync-to-google-compute-engine-instance-from-jenkins).